 In 2000 after Kizzy turned a year old my mom said “We need to get another kitten because Kizzy isn’t a baby anymore”.
 I didn’t argue & off we went down the street to Orphans of The Storm in Riverwoods.
 In a cage was a little Torti (orange & black) Kitten tearing up the newspaper in her cage.
 I knew instantly she was mine!
 I showed her to my mom who replied “She looks like she came out of a dumpster.”
 I wasn’t hearing any of it!
 I insisted on adopting her and named her Karley.
 She was my love bug.
 I don’t think she even knew how to hiss!
 Karley was a big momma’s girl!
 While room mating with my sister for 3 years, her 8 pound cat Cassie would corner & bully 10 pound Karley.
 She’d cry & I’d come rescue & cuddle her.
 She loved to help me with the laundry and would bury and nestle herself in the laundry basket filled with warm clothes fresh out of the dryer.
 Then chase the last few remaining items as I pulled them out.
 In 2006 Karley started to act strange, looking & crying at walls, walking around like she was lost.
 Wake me up in the middle of the night crying.
 I didn’t think anything of it really and was told it was probably anxiety.
 We tried a couple different medications prescribed by my vet that did nothing.
 My cousin who was a veterinarian recommended Clomicalm.
 It worked!
 Karley wasn’t as anxious, and seemed to go back to her normal self.
 Sadly 3 months later it came to be her issue was an undetected brain tumor & I ended her suffering.

 About 8 months later I realized how much Kizzy missed having another cat around.
 Like me, she missed Karley.
 As much as she liked be the only cat for the attention she was lonely while I was gone.
 Neither Kizzy nor I had the time or patients for a “little” kitten.
 So I decided a 6- 12 month old cat would be best for us.
 And this time around I had my heart set on a tuxedo (Black & White) kitty.
 So the hunt began and it was the worst one ever!
 OMG everywhere I turned I was getting turned down because Kizzy was too old, or Kizzy was declawed.
 Or the adoption fee was insanely high.
 I searched & searched – nothing was clicking.
 I had mentioned to one of my clients who was on the board for the Anti-Cruelty Society in Chicago, the walls I was hitting & frustration in trying to adopt a cat.
 He convinced me to go down to the Anti-Cruelty Society & I was to drop his name & let him know if I had any issues.
 So I ventured downtown not very hopeful but I figured I’d give it a shot.
 I went into the caged cat area.
 Immediately to my right was a little tuxedo cat with white paws sitting pretty at the front of her cage.
 She was 6 months old & had just been spayed the day before.
 I was pretty surprised how she just sat at the front of her cage like “Take me home please”.
 I took her out & hung out with her a while & decided she was the one!
 I was very nervous during the adoption process & interview.
 I was so relieved when after the interview process I was allowed to adopt her.
 It only took maybe a week for her to come out of her shell.
 Kaize is the PURRFECT kitty!
 I never had to train her or scold her!
 She has never gone on the kitchen counters, or the table.
 Its as if she was a 7 year old fully mature cat who had been threw the ropes.
-She is the social butterfly of the house, always greeting people at the door.
-Making sure everybody pays attention to her, pets her & compliments her when we have company
+She is the social butterfly of the house, talks your ear off and always greeting people at the door.
+Making sure everybody pays attention to her, pets her & compliments her when we have company.
+She is affectionately known as my “Diva Drama Queen”.

 One day in September 2012 I went to my client Pam’s house in East Dundee, IL to care for her cats & the stray/ferals outside.
 A little female black cat walked right up to me wanting to be pet!
 I asked Pam who’s cat it was.
 She stated she didn’t know – she had been feeding her for about 2 years now.
 But agreed this cat was so friendly she appeared to at some point have been owned by somebody.
 She called her “Sam”.
 We decided to contact my friend Lauren Rizzo that operated St. Sophia’s Forgotten Felines out of Addison.
 We wanted to get Sam off the street since Halloween was right around the corner.
 During the arrangement process I agreed to foster Sam.
 I took her home & was able to trim all 4 paws nails with no fight at all!
 She sat on my lap & purred away.
 She appeared to be in excellent condition.
 No fleas, ear mites, scars or wounds.